prangongh/prangongh/README.md

 ### Hi there 👋

-I am passionate about applying technical skills to solve mission critical problems and explore what is possible.
+I am passionate about applying technical skills to solve mission critical problems and to explore what is possible.

 - 🌞 **I am currently...**
     - a Software Engineer Associate at [Lockeed Martin Space](https://www.lockheedmartin.com/en-us/capabilities/space.html)